Esri/i3s-spec/README.md

 [![App](./teaser.jpg "Multiple Scene Services in a Web Viewer")] (http://www.arcgis.com/)

-This repository hosts the specification for the ArcGIS Scene Service, including the Indexed 3D Scene delivery format and the Scene Layer Package definition (both encoded using JSON).
+This repository hosts the specification for the ArcGIS Scene Service, including the Indexed 3D Scene delivery format and the Scene Layer Package definition (both encoded using JSON and binary ArrayBuffers).

 A Scene Layer is a container for arbitrarily large amounts of 3D geographic data.
-The format is a extendable design to encode different types of 3D data such as:
+The format is a declarative, extendable design to encode different types of 3D data such as:

 - 3D Objects (e.g. from Esri Multipatch)
 - Integrated Meshes (e.g. from dense matching photogrammetric software)